kevinveenbirkenbach/cymais/roles/systemd-notifier-telegram/README.md

 The following variables can be customized in the role's `vars/main.yml` file:

-- `systemd_notifier_telegram_folder`: The path to the folder where Telegram-related scripts and configurations will be stored.
+- `systemd_telegram_folder`: The path to the folder where Telegram-related scripts and configurations will be stored.
-- `systemd_notifier_telegram_script`: The full path to the systemd-telegram.sh script.
+- `systemd_telegram_script`: The full path to the systemd-telegram.sh script.

 This role was created as part of a conversation with OpenAI's ChatGPT and can be found [here](https://chat.openai.com/share/96e4ca12-0888-41c0-9cfc-29c0180f0dba).

 ## Usage

 To use this role, include it as a dependency in your playbook or role that requires Telegram notifications.
-Ensure that the `systemd_notifier_telegram` role is correctly referenced and configured.
+Ensure that the `systemd-notifier-telegram` role is correctly referenced and configured.

 ## License